 Joules famed for more than 30 years selling their pretty country prints offer the opportunity for you to take your old wellington boots back into their stores where they will dispose.

-If your wellies are clean and wearable, with no damage then there’s several ways to recycle.
+If your wellies are clean and wearable, with no damage then there are several ways to recycle.

-Friends, family and relatives may be grateful of the boots or keep as a spare pair for when friends may visit that need to use a pair of boots for walks.
+Friends, family, and relatives may be grateful for the boots or keep them as a spare pair of wellies for when friends may visit, needing to use a pair of boots for impromptu walks.
 Ask them!

-Charity shops can have limited space and may only take these donated items infrequently, so it’s best to call ahead and find out what their current space allocation is like, rather than turning up at their premises and being rejected!
-Unfortunately, most cannot re-sell kids wellies.
+Charity shops can have limited space and may only take these donated items infrequently, so it’s best to call ahead and find out what their current space allocation is like, rather than turning up at their premises and being rejected.
+Unfortunately, most cannot re-sell children’s wellies.

 Selling your wellington boots to a dedicated resale platform such as Born Again Boots who buy and sell secondhand designer wellington boots.